Wishusucess/Magento-2-Login-Customer-By-Phone-Number/README.md

 # Magento-2-Login-Customer-By-Phone-Number
 Wishusucess Customer Login By Phone Number Add the Functionality to Login Your Customer Through Mobile or Phone No.

+# About Wishusucess Customer Mobile No Login
+Wishusucess customer login by Mobile Number or phone number extension allow your Magento 2 store customers to login by their reigsterd mobile number or phone number.
+This module will also allow you to login via both ( email and number ) at the same field, this extension is capable to handle the field value and access the store with the provided data - Mobile login extention for Magento 2.

+“*”Login with mobile phone number or email.

+“*”Customer can create account using mobile phone number.

+“*”Change phone number under customer dashboard.

+# How to Install Wishusucess Customer Login Via Phone Number Module

+Run the following command in Magento 2 root folder:

+php bin/magento setup:upgrade

+php bin/magento setup:di:compile

+php bin/magento setup:static-content:deploy -f

+**Then**

+php bin/magento module:enable Wishusucess_SigninPhoneNumber

+php bin/magento setup:upgrade

+**Clear the caches:**

+php bin/magento cache:clean

+# Need Help ?

+Contact Us at our website [contact us form](https://wishusucess.com/)

 # Similar Posts

 [Sorting Products: Magento 2 REST API For Sort By Product on List Page](http://www.wishusucess.com/how-to-sorting-products-using-magento2-rest-api/)